jgoizueta/grassgis/README.md

 ## Roadmap

-* Methods to create new locations and mapsets.
 * Change Module to define explicitly available GRASS commands instead of accepting anything with `method_missing`.
 Declare commands with permitted arguments and options, etc.